UniversalDependencies/docs/validation.md

 [Line                   13697]: SpaceAfter=No is missing in the MISC field of node #12 because the text is 'îngrupară, și venind[...]'
 [Line                   13697]: SpaceAfter=No is missing in the MISC field of node #15 because the text is 'venind, spusără lui [...]'
 [Line                   13697]: SpaceAfter=No is missing in the MISC field of node #19 because the text is 'Iisus.'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is 'plânge' but text is 'pânge: „Așteaptă-mă, frăți...'
+[Line                   22351]: SpaceAfter=No is missing in the MISC field of node #16 because the text is 'plânge: „Așteaptă-mă[...]'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is ':' but text is 'pânge: „Așteaptă-mă, ...'
+[Line                   22351]: SpaceAfter=No is missing in the MISC field of node #18 because the text is '„Așteaptă-mă, frățio[...]'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is '„' but text is 'pânge: „Așteaptă-mă, ...'
+[Line                   22351]: SpaceAfter=No is missing in the MISC field of node #19 because the text is 'Așteaptă-mă, frățioa[...]'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is 'Așteaptă' but text is 'pânge: „Așteaptă-mă, frățioa...'
+[Line                   22351]: SpaceAfter=No is missing in the MISC field of node #20 because the text is '-mă, frățioare, Să-m[...]'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is '-mă' but text is 'pânge: „Așteaptă-mă, fr...'
+[Line                   22351]: SpaceAfter=No is missing in the MISC field of node #22 because the text is 'frățioare, Să-mi mai[...]'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is 'pânge: „Așteaptă-mă, ...'
+[Line                   22351]: SpaceAfter=No is missing in the MISC field of node #24 because the text is 'Să-mi mai crească ar[...]'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is 'frățioare' but text is 'pânge: „Așteaptă-mă, frățioar...'
+[Line                   22351]: SpaceAfter=No is missing in the MISC field of node #28 because the text is 'aripioare!“'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is 'pânge: „Așteaptă-mă, ...'
+[Line                   22351]: SpaceAfter=No is missing in the MISC field of node #29 because the text is '!“'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is 'Să' but text is 'pânge: „Așteaptă-mă, f...'
+[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
+Form is 'răspundeau' but text is 'răspundeanu: „Noi de masă-ți m...'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is '-mi' but text is 'pânge: „Așteaptă-mă, fr...'
+[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
+Form is ':' but text is 'răspundeanu: „Noi de ...'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is 'mai' but text is 'pânge: „Așteaptă-mă, fr...'
+[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
+Form is '„' but text is 'răspundeanu: „Noi de ...'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is 'crească' but text is 'pânge: „Așteaptă-mă, frățio...'
+[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
+Form is 'Noi' but text is 'răspundeanu: „Noi de ma...'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is 'aripioare' but text is 'pânge: „Așteaptă-mă, frățioar...'
+[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
+Form is 'de' but text is 'răspundeanu: „Noi de m...'
-[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
-Form is '!' but text is 'pânge: „Așteaptă-mă, ...'
+[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
+Form is 'masă' but text is 'răspundeanu: „Noi de mas...'
 ...suppressing further errors regarding Metadata
-*** FAILED *** with 54 errors
+*** FAILED *** with 46 errors
-Metadata errors: 54
+Metadata errors: 46

 ******************